ttutisani/Xunit.Gherkin.Quick/README.md

 This is a BDD style feature written in [Gherkin language](https://docs.cucumber.io/gherkin/reference/).

 **Important**: change feature file properties to ensure it gets copied into output directory.
 Set the value of `Copy to Output Directory` to *Copy Always* or *Copy if Newer*.
-See [Copying feature files](/docs/copying-feature-files.md) for more options.
+See [Copying Feature Files](/docs/copying-feature-files.md) for more options.

 Now it's time to implement the code to run scenarios of this feature.

+**Note**: at this point, the new feature file's scenarios will not be discovered by the test runner either via Visual Studio or via the command line execution.
+By default, you need to have a corresponding feature class in your project which refers to this new feature file.
+If you want to instead see every new feature file's scenarios right after they are added without the necessity to have the corresponding feature class, please see [Handling Not-Implemented Feature Files](/docs/handle-not-implemented-feature-files.md).

 ### Implement Feature Scenario